RohithNagesh/Metric_conversion_calculator/README.md

 In this repository i have written a python code which converts parameters like length, mass and time from SI to CGS, SI to FPS, CGS to FPS and vice versa

-I have used Graphical user interface (GUI) to make it easy to use and communicate
+Graphical user interface (GUI) is used to make it easy to use and communicate